 In that context an information brochure was designed and produced on the operation and conditions of voluntary returns for this target group, and it was circulated mainly in electronic form among relevant bodies in this area.
 Awareness-raising and direct information activities were also carried out in the form of information sessions in various places around the country, addressed to counselling staff belonging to partner agencies of the SuRRIA counselling and information network.
-Into mation was also circulated by the partners of its own counselling network to a number of a stall and counselling agencies spread around the country.
+Into thation was also circulated by the partners of its own counselling network to a number of social and counselling agencies spread around the country.

-Despite opting for an either of strategy of raising awareness and informing people about the project, no return measures materialised, since this initiative was designed to boost a national measure aimed at increasing reception capacity, associated with measures contributing to proper integration of these citizens into society.
+Despite opting for an enhanced strategy of rusing awareness and informing people about the project, no return measures materialised since this initiative was designed to boost a national measure aimed at increasing reception capacity, associated with measures contributing to proper integration of these citizens into society.